 The result of the definition of heresy was often bloody slaughter.
 Religious suppression against heretics became to any account just as brutal as some of the excesses of Roman emperors in suppressing the Christians.

-when in AD 361 Julian ascended to the throne and officially renounced Christianity, he could do little to change the religious make-up of an empire in which Christinaity by then dominated.
+When in AD 361 Julian ascended to the throne and officially renounced Christianity, he could do little to change the religious make-up of an empire in which Christianity by then dominated.

-Had under Constantine and his sons being a Christian almost been a pre-requisite for receiving any official position, then the enire working of the empire by now had been turned over to Christians.
+Had under Constantine and his sons being a Christian almost been a prerequisite for receiving any official position, then the entire working of the empire by now had been turned over to Christians.

 It is unclear to what point the population had converted to Christianity (though the numbers will have been rising quickly), but it is clear that the institutions of empire must by the time Julian came to power have been dominated by Christians.

 Hence a reversal was impossible, unless a pagan emperor of the drive and ruthlessness of Constantine would have emerged.
 Julian the Apostate was no such man.
 Far more does history paint him as a gentle intellectual, who simply tolerated Christianity in spite of his disagreement with it.

 Christian teachers lost their jobs, as Julian argued that it made little sense for them to teach pagan texts of which they did not approve.
 Also some of the financial privileges which the church had enjoyed were now refused.
 But by no means could this have been seen as a renewal of Christian persecution.

 In fact in the east of the empire Christian mobs ran riot and vandalized the pagan temples which Julian had re-instated.